-4 Glebe Lane/Twycross Road, Sibson Isolated from the main part of the village on the eastern side of the A444 is a small collection of properties including Glebe Farm and The Millers Hotel.
-Glebe Farm is situated and set behind the main road and is now home to a recycling operation.
-The Millers Hotel was formerly the village bakery and shop, but now operates as a public house, restaurant and hotel accommodation.
-There are also a small number of dwellings set in large plots to the east of the A444.
-Key • • y objectives: Discourage further ribbon development Enhance and preserve original features of former bakery and mill at The Millers Hotel where practicable Retain verges and mature hedgerows 5 Wembrook, Sibson These six large houses are in two groups of three with access off Sheepy Road.
-They are prominent in the street-scene, constructed on what was an important gap.
-Built in the late 1980s, they represent the architectural characteristics of that time (e.g. balustrades, flat roof garages, uPVC windows, doors and rainwater goods) rather than the traditional character of Sibson in terms of their size, proportions, layout and detailing.
-Key • y objectives: Support tree planting and landscaping to street frontage
+Key objectives: 4 Glebe Lane/Twycross Road, Sibson Isolated from the main part of the village on the Discourage further eastern side of the A444 is a small collection of ribbon development properties including Glebe Farm and The Millers Hotel. ×.
+Enhance and Glebe Farm is situated and set behind the main road preserve original and is now home to a recycling operation.
+The Millers features of former Hotel was formerly the village bakery and shop, but now operates as a public house, restaurant and hotel bakery and mill at accommodation.
+The Millers Hotel There are also a small number of dwellings set in large where practicable plots to the east of the A444.
+Retain verges and . mature hedgerows 5 Wembrook, Sibson Key objectives: These six large houses are in two groups of three with Support tree access off Sheepy Road.
+They are prominent in the planting and street-scene, constructed on what was an important landscaping to gap.
+Built in the late 1980s, they represent the street frontage architectural characteristics of that time (e.g. balustrades, flat roof garages, uPVC windows, doors and rainwater goods) rather than the traditional character of Sibson in terms of their size, proportions, layout and detailing.